k21971/EvilHack/doc/evilhack-changelog.md

   conduct
 - Fix: monster mount_up() left steed loyalty out of sync with rider
 - Add selective remove curse at expert skill in clerical spells
+- Aasimar grow angelic wings as the source of experience level-15 flight